Father Frank, Full of Grace (Shameless season 11): Plot

 Ian and Mickey arrive at the Alibi, with Ian expressing annoyance that Mickey forgot the day was their wedding anniversary.
 Mickey then shows him that the celebration is actually his wedding gift, delighting Ian.
 Lip gets a $75,000 offer from his neighbor to buy the Gallagher household, and he comments to Ian about splitting the money into the siblings.
 Ian supports his decision, but tells Lip he can have his own share.
 Liam looks for Frank in the city, and goes to the Alibi disappointed.
 Frank is taken to the hospital, where he mistakes his nurse (Sophia Macy) for Fiona.
 He is diagnosed with COVID-19, and they discover his do not resuscitate tattoo.
 They try to contact his family, but Frank dies before they can be called.

 While the family celebrates at the Alibi, Franny (Paris Newton) finds Frank's letter at home and draws over it.
 Frank's spirit is seen entering the Alibi, where he is happy to see his family.
 When he is pronounced dead, his spirit starts lifting up to the sky while seated on a stool with beer.
 He stares down at his family, as everyone goes outside to laugh at a burned down car and start singing.
 Frank starts narrating his letter, proclaiming his view and hopes for his children.
 He concludes by saying they should not waste their time and have a good time, feeling he had it.
-He looks at the viewers and give a cheers to them as a goodbye.
+He looks at the viewers and gives a cheers to them as a goodbye.
 In a mid-credits scene, two morgue workers take Frank's body and throw it in the crematorium.
 However, his high levels of alcohol causes his body to explode, while an urn to his name falls to the ground.